NVIDIA/NeMo/docs/sources/source/nlp/dialogue_state_tracking_sgd.rst

 the candidate list is extracted from the training dialogues which does not contain unseen services.
 To make it work for unseen services, such transfers can get learned by a model based on the descriptions of the slots :cite:`nlp-sgd-limiao2019dstc8`.

-The slot carry-over mechanisms can be enabled by passing "--state_tracker=nemotracker --add_carry_value --add_carry_status" params to the example script.
+The slot carry-over mechanisms can be enabled by passing "--tracker_model=nemotracker" params to the example script.

 Data Augmentation
 ^^^^^^^^^^^^^^^^^